aimenSaf/Agentika_Outdoor_Exercise_Chatbot/README.md

-# Agentika_Outdoor_exercise_based_on_weather.
+# Willow: Agetika Chat bot offereing the user the best time to Exercise Outdoors

-This AI agent suggests the optimal outdoor exercise time based on the weather.
+This AI agent, Willow, suggests the optimal outdoor exercise time based on the weather.
 Aside from this, the chatbot also has a bunch of other features to make the user expeience more enjoyable like a weather-related games or challenges and activity or exercise recommendation according to the weather as well.

 # Features:
 1. Weather-Related Games: